 Transaction fee for cash advances: 3% of the amount of each cash advance, \$5 minimum.
 Transaction fee for balance transfers: 3% of the amount of each balance transfer, \$5 minimum, \$75 maximum.
 However, there is no fee with the 0.00% APR balance transfer offer described above.

 Late fee: \$15 on balances up to \$100; \$29 on balances of \$100 up to \$1000; and \$39 on balances of \$1000 and over.

-Over the credit-line fee: \$35, if you have given permission to us to charge a fee if you make charges in excess of your credit limit.
+Over the credit-line fee: \$35.

-^{} All your APRs may automatically increase up to the Default APR if you default under any Card Agreement that you have with us because you fail to make a payment to us when due or you make a payment to us that is not honored.
-If an APR is increased for any of these reasons, the Penalty APR will apply indefinitely to future transactions.
-If we do not receive any Minimum Payment within 60 days of the date and time due, the Penalty APR will apply to all outstanding balances and future transactions on your Account; but if we receive six consecutive Minimum Payments when due, beginning immediately after the increase, the Penalty APR will stop being applied to transactions that occurred prior to or within 14 days after we provided you notice about the APR increase.

-^{} For each billing period we use the U.S. Prime Rate published in The Wall Street Journal two business days prior to the Statement/Closing Date for that billing period.

-^{} Factors considered in determining your default rate may include how long your account has been open, the timing or seriousness of a default, or other indications of account performance.
+- All your APRs may automatically increase up to the Default APR if you default under any Card Agreement that you have with us because you fail to make a payment to us when due, you exceed your credit line, or you make a payment to us that is not honored. - For each billing period we use the U.S. Prime Rate published in The Wall Street Journal two business days prior to the Statement/Closing Date for that billing period. - Factors considered in determining your default rate may include how long your account has been open, the timing or seriousness of a default, or other indications of account performance.

-We apply payments in excess of the minimum amount due to higher APR balances before lower APR balances.
-That means if your account has balances with different APRs, the amount of your payment equal to the Total Minimum Payment Due is applied to the balance with the lowest APR before any payments are applied to balances with higher APRs.
-Any amount of your payment that is greater than the Total Minimum Payment Due is applied to the balances with the highest APR before being applied to balances with lower APRs.
+We apply your payments to low APR balances before higher APR balances.
+That means your savings will be reduced if you make transactions that are subject to higher APRs.

-Rates, fees, and terms may change: We may change the rates, fees, and terms of your account (including APRs) in accordance with your Cardmember Agreement.
+Rates, fees, and terms may change: We may change the rates, fees, and terms of your account at any time for any reason.
+These reasons may be based on information in your credit report, such as your failure to make payments to another creditor when due, amounts owed to other creditors, the number of credit accounts outstanding, or the number of credit inquiries.
+These reasons may also include competitive or market-related factors.
+If we make a change for any of these reasons, you will receive advance notice and a right to opt out in accordance with applicable law.